NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 This will open up a new tab or window looking like this:

 > ![](images/jupyter_empty_nb.png){ width=700px }

+Start by giving your notebook a name by clicking on the text "Untitled" at the top of the page.
+Enter "jupyter-tutorial.ipynb".

 Note that for most of this tutorial we will describe how you work in the actual notebook and not devote a lot of time to the extra features available in the